apiad/auditorium/README.md

 ~~~

 An instance named `show` will be magically available in every Python code section.
 Beware that **local variables are not persisted** between different code sections.
 This is a by-design decision to save you a bunch of headaches, believe me.

+You need to add `:run` to the code section declaration for it to be executed, otherwise `auditorium` will consider it just Markdown code and simply print it.
+If you want **both** to run and print the code, then add `:run :echo` to the code declaration part.

 Once you finished authoring you slideshow, simply run it just like before: